readthedocs/blog/fixed-footer-ad-all-themes.rst

 * We will email users of custom documentation themes to let them know this change is coming.
 * At first, we will show only community and house ads on these custom themes.
 * Finally, we'll turn on our normal ad rotation to all themes.
-  We expect to complete this in August.
+  We expect to complete this by the end of July.

 We will closely monitor feedback from document authors, readers, and advertisers during this process.
 If you have questions or comments on this, please `let us know`_.